BitKariero/dev-environment/README.md

 * `mist` –> `run-mist-rpc.sh` on *Desktop/*, automatically connects to the running geth/parity instance
 * `embark` – see [instructions](https://github.com/iurimatias/embark-framework)

+## Updating the box

+If you want to bring your VM to the latest version, you don't need to re-create it from scratch.

+Just `git pull` and then run `vagrant provision` on the host when the VM is turned on.

 ## Notes

 We recommend using `parity` for day-to-day usage.